 We were boarding the “World’s Best New Cruise Ship,” according to CNN, also hailed by Cruise Critic as the “Best New Ocean Ship.”
-Naturally we were curious – what’s so special about the Viking Star to merit such high praise?
+Naturally we were curious.
+What’s so special about the Viking Star cruise ship to merit such high praise?
 The all-veranda staterooms?
 The TED talks?
 The spa’s snow grotto?

 Viking Star review – a revolutionary new ship

 Viking Cruises’ chairman, Torstein Hagen, wanted to redefine ocean cruising with the 930-passenger Viking Star.

 Unveiled in 2015, it’s the first ship for Viking Ocean Cruises, the new ocean-based brand which Hagen introduced to complement Viking River Cruises and its 60+ river ships.

 Purpose-built for destination-focused itineraries, it offers a long list of freebies that usually aren’t offered on similarly-priced, ocean-going cruises – like complimentary shore excursions, unlimited WiFi and complimentary wine or beer with lunch and dinner.
 (A nice glass solved a lot of problems when one of us had a meltdown before embarking!)

 Sun-filled, Scandinavian design

 Naturally, Hagen’s Norwegian heritage is evident throughout the ship.
 Take the Scandinavian design.

 The inside is so bathed in natural light, you almost need to put your Ray-Bans on!